 The UACJ Group, in accordance with the PRTR Law, identifies amounts of targeted substances handled, released, and transferred, and reports them as required.
 We also work to reduce these volumes.

-In fiscal 2015, the production volume of products using targeted substances increased, compared to the prior fiscal year.
-Overall releases of targeted substances, therefore, increased by 3.4% year on year.
-Nevertheless, with efforts to reduce usage of targeted substances, releases actually declined on a per-unit-production basis.
+In fiscal 2016, the production volume of products using targeted substances increased, compared to fiscal 2015.
+Overall releases of targeted substances by the Group as a whole, therefore, increased by 16.4% year on year.

 * PRTR Law： Act on Confirmation, etc. of Release Amounts of Specific Chemical Substances in the Environment and Promotion of Improvements to the Management Thereof